DavidTunnell/bug-tracker-redux-node/README.md

 -   Immer is an immutable data structure library.
 It allows you to work with immutable data structures behind the scenes and mutate object like you normally would.
     ```
         let book = { title: "Harry Potter" };
-        //with this function, although it appears murated it is immutable.
+        //with this function, although it appears mutated it is immutable.
         function publish(book) {
             //pass the object and then the mutations as another function
             return produce(book, (draftBook) => {